chfrank-cgn/chfrank-cgn.github.io/ec2-cluster.md

 }
 ```

+Hat tip to Anders Nyvang of Coop, who pointed me to the cluster sync resource - much better than my previous local-exec hack!

 ### Syslog

-And as the final step, we enable the built-in logging:
+As the final step, we enable Rancher's built-in logging:

 ```
 resource "rancher2_cluster_logging" "ec2_syslog" {